Skip to main content

 • An anthracycline drug such as doxorubicin (Adriamycin) or daunorubicin

-For patients who are older (typically over 65) or who have other serious health conditions, many of the same drugs are used for induction, although the doses of the drugs might need to be reduced.
+For people who are older (typically over 65) or who have other serious health conditions, many of the same drugs are used for induction, although the doses of the drugs might need to be reduced.

 This first month of treatment is intensive and requires frequent visits to the doctor.
 You may spend some or much of this time in the hospital, because serious infections or other complications can occur.
 It's very important to take all medicines as prescribed.
 Sometimes complications can be serious enough to be life-threatening, but with recent advances in supportive care (nursing care, nutrition, antibiotics, growth factors, red blood cell and platelet transfusions as needed, etc.), these are much less common than in the past.